mble/redis-rest-api/README.md

 { "result": "OK" }
 ```

-For errprs, a JSON object with the key of `error` is returned:
+For errors, a JSON object with the key of `error` is returned:

 ```json
 { "error": "ERR unknown command 'FOO'" }